 Fig. 1: The scale of social media is immense, and it’s growing every day.

-What does the fire-stick method look like in the world of digital risk monitoring?
+What does the fire-stick method look like in the world of digital risk management?
 Many organizations ingest digital and social media data using keyword combinations.
 They will look for their brand name or an executive’s name in combination with a risky term like “click now!” (scam), “doxx” (attacker chatter, leaked PII), or “kill” (physical threat).
 This often results in huge volumes of data (burning the entire forest down) with little progress made towards efficiently identifying real risks.
 People use language in all sorts of euphemistic or colloquial ways that render keyword searching ineffective.
 Someone might tweet, “Went to BrandXYZ today: it was great, they killed it! #killingit” or “click here to see my recent article on one of my heroes BrandXYZ’s CEO, John Smith!”

 The false positive rate in such a huge set of data is off the charts.
 A simple listening tool will regularly generate tens of thousands of alerts, creating an immense amount of work for security and risk professionals.
 If the person or brand has a commonly occurring or oft-mentioned named, like “John Smith” or “Apple,” the false positive problem is exacerbated.
 What’s worse, some organizations are doing this manually, without a tool to help ingest and analyze the data; the equivalent of fire-stick hunting with a single match during a hurricane.

 Enter machine learning.
 To continue our metaphor, machine learning is like hunting with GPS, ATVs and a high powered rifle with a scope.
 Machines, by rapidly comparing vast volumes of data at scale, can identify subtle difference in risks vs. non-risks and prioritize them accordingly.
 A well trained machine learning classifier can assess hundreds of minute characteristics, prioritize which characteristics are most telling, and create a classification probability based on the aggregate characteristics and their relative weight.
 The classifier, at least for binary supervised algorithms, returns a yes-or-no classification; risky or not risky.
-ZeroFOX machine learning classifiers boast accuracy in the near 100% range.
-We can consistently and accurately identify malicious content like impersonating profiles, violent posts and scams without unleashing a flood of false positives.
+ZeroFox machine learning classifiers boast accuracy in the near 100% range.
+We can consistently identify malicious content like impersonating profiles, violent posts and scams without unleashing a flood of false positives.

 Lots of technology companies like to use the phrase “machine learning” or “advanced algorithms” — we’re guilty as charged.
 Some companies truly use machine learning effectively; many do not.
 The trick to figuring out if the claim is hot air or not, is to assess if the problem being solved warrants a machine learning approach.
 For identifying risks on social media, the glove fits perfectly; it’s the right tool for the job.
 Huge volumes of dynamic data with extremely nuanced variables warrant a non-manual, data science approach.